CW-Codewalnut/cw-react-date-picker/README.md

 ## Overview

-Welcome to our `<CustomDatePicker/>` component, an innovative solution crafted using the `react-datepicker` library and styled elegantly with `Tailwind CSS 3`.
+Welcome to our `cw-react-date-picker` tool, an innovative solution crafted using the `react-datepicker` library and styled elegantly with `Tailwind CSS 3`.
 This component is a direct outcome of the challenges we faced while integrating various date-picking functionalities into web projects.
 It's tailored to streamline the date selection process, especially for booking flows, and has been refined through insights and inputs from an expert developer.

 ## Introduction

-`<CustomDatePicker/>` is a versatile, independent, and reusable component designed to elevate the date-picking experience in your `Next.js` and `React.js` projects.
+`<CustomDatePicker/>` component is a versatile, independent, and reusable component designed to elevate the date-picking experience in your `Next.js` and `React.js` projects.
 This component is meticulously crafted with `TypeScript`, ensuring type safety and efficient integration.

 ## Key Features